Srishti159/Inventory-Management-Table/README.md

-# Inventory Management System 🛒
+# Inventory Management Table 🛒

 A modern and user-friendly application for managing inventory, crafted with React.js and Tailwind CSS.
 This system includes light and dark mode options, dynamic table features, tooltips, and visually appealing gradient designs.